Kentucky-Fried-Circuits/DataGS/README.md

 	]
 }
 ```
 *CAUTION:* This file will contain every data point recorded for the specified channels from the last X amount of hours meaning this has the potential to use up a lot of memory.
 For example, Let's say we have an interval ( argument ```i``` ) of 10000 milliseconds ( 10 seconds ) and json-history-hours ( argument ```H``` ) of 24 hours.
 For every channel that contains ```"recent": "true"``` in this scenario will add 8640 data points to the file.
+Make sure to be mindful of your device's specs when configuring these settings.
+If you are looking to create a graph spanning a period of time, use this.
+However, if you just want 24 hour summary data, consider using dayStats instead.

 ```"time"``` is a unix timestamp representation of when that data was generated.